ContentHolmes/Content-Holmes-Bot/README.md

 	$ npm install

-3. Install the mircrosoft bot emulator.
-You require this to connect to the bot and run it.
+3. Install the [mircrosoft bot emulator](https://emulator.botframework.com/).
+You require this to connect to the bot and debug it.

 # Project Structure